NIN0vATI0N/Deep-Reinforement-Learning/README.md

 # Credits

+* Some concepts and exercises are taken from Udacity.
-Some figures/images are taken from Udacity.
+* Some figures/images are taken from Udacity.

 Shout out to them and please consider to take their Nano Degree program [Deep Reinforcement Learning](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).